French Alps Bucket List: 12 Destinations You’ll Never Forget

 • 🏨 Where to Stay: Grand Hôtel & Spa Nuxe Serre-Chevalier – Traditional Alpine lodge with modern amenities

 Tired of crowded, artificial ski factories?
 Serre Chevalier offers authentic Alpine charm across a string of historic villages with 300+ days of sunshine annually.
-This hidden gem comprises numerous hamlets along the Guisane Valley, creating one of France’s largest ski areas.
+This beautiful destination in France comprises numerous hamlets along the Guisane Valley, creating one of France’s largest ski areas.

 Unlike purpose-built resorts, these are genuine mountain communities with centuries-old stone-and-wood architecture.
 The 250km of varied terrain suits everyone from beginners to experts.
 After skiing, I love unwinding in the Grands Bains du Monêtier thermal baths, where natural hot springs have attracted visitors since Roman times.
 Don’t miss nearby Briançon, Europe’s highest town and a UNESCO site with impressive military fortifications.
 Summer transforms the area into a paradise for hikers and mountain bikers with spectacular Alpine trails.
 Families appreciate the resort’s laid-back atmosphere and excellent children’s facilities.